-- All prospective studies are associated with a risk of breach of data confidentiality.
-What practices or processes are in place to minimize the risk of a loss of confidentiality? - Examples: password protection, only approved personnel will have access to study information, replacing MRNs with unique study IDs (random or sequential numbers/letters), storing electronic records on a shared drive, encrypted email, etc. - The loss of confidential research data must be reported to the IRB as it poses a potential risk to study participants.
-Potential breaches of confidentiality involving PHI must also be reported to the applicable HIPAA privacy officer as soon as possible. - Prospective studies generally do not receive direct patient benefits, however, what is learned may increase general knowledge and influence the treatment of future patients. - For surveys and questions, consider if patients are able to skip over questions or sections that may cause personal stress or discomfort.
+- All repository studies are associated with a risk of breach of data confidentiality.
+What practices or processes are in place to minimize the risk of a loss of confidentiality? - Examples include password protection, only approved personnel will have access to study information, replacing MRNs with unique study IDs (random or sequential numbers/letters), storing electronic records on a shared drive, encrypted email, etc. - The loss of confidential research data must be reported to the IRB as it poses a potential risk to study participants.
+Potential breaches of confidentiality involving PHI must also be reported to the applicable HIPAA privacy officer as soon as possible. - Data repositories do not provide direct patient benefits, however, what is learned in protocols that request data may increase general knowledge and influence the treatment of future patients.